astelvida/gif-term/readme.md

 ### gifcat(<text>, [options])

-Logs the matching Gif to the terminal.
+Logs the matching Gif to the terminal.<br>
 Returns the string used to log the gif in the terminal.

+*Bonus! - a pixel art sticker gif is displayed while loading the gif*

 #### text

 Type: `string`

-The text input that you want to translate into a gif. 🌈 Emojis are also supported! 🌈 If no text is entered, you'll get a pretty timelapse gif.
+The text input that you want to translate into a gif.🌈Emojis are also supported!🌈<br>
+If no text is entered, you'll get a pretty timelapse gif.

 #### options